ppp-kohe/autogui/README.md

    org.autogui.swing.AutoGuiShell.showLive(new Hello())
 ```

+It automatically saves edited property-values through the binding components as preferences.
+You can see and edit the current saved preferences from the *Preferences...* menu-item in the *Object* menu of the created window.

 <img src="docs/images/image-prefs-h.png" srcset="docs/images/image-prefs-h.png 1x, docs/images/image-prefs.png 2x" alt="Preferences">

+The menu shows a window for preferences like the above screenshot, and it has a list of saved preferences.

+The list contains following preferences:

+* *Current* : the default (unnamed) preferences.
+The values of the preferences will be actively updated by UI operations.
+* *Empty* : a pseudo preferences for resetting.
+* Saved preferences : recorded preferences.
+It can be added by the *Save* action in the tool-bar; the action collect current values and settings of UI components and saves as a new recorded preferences.
+You can change the name of the item by double-clicking in the list.

+The list can also the check-box column "Apply at Launch".
+You can select a saved preferences for restoring values at starting-up.

+In the tool-bar of the window, the *Delete* and *Duplicate* actions can delete or duplicate the selected saved preferences.
+The *Update* action overwrites the selected preferences by the values from the current UI components.
+The *Apply* action immediately restore the selected preferences to the current UI components.
+The *Write To File...* and *Load From File...* actions can save/load preferences as a JSON file.

+From 1.7-, you can see and directly edit the selected preferences values from the right-pane in the window.

+Also, the saved preferences will be listed as items in the *Apply Preferences* menu of the *Object* menu, and can be applied by selecting the item.

 <img src="docs/images/image-prefs-menu-h.png" srcset="docs/images/image-prefs-menu-h.png 1x, docs/images/image-prefs-menu.png 2x" alt="Preferences">

 Additionally, [`GuiPreferencesLoader`](https://www.autogui.org/docs/apidocs/latest/org.autogui/org/autogui/base/mapping/GuiPreferencesLoader.html) enables you to set properties saved by the feature to an object as non-GUI code.